LLark: A Multimodal Instruction-Following Language Model for Music: Task Details

 \subsubsection{Instrument Identification}

-\textbf{Description:} Instrument identification is a multi-label classification task that consists of predicting the full set of labels present in a given audio clip.
-Instrument identification is widely useful for many music applications, but it requires precise labels of an audio file in order to know whether an instrument is playing at any given time in the audio (since instruments typically do not play continuously in any given song).
+\textbf{Description:} Instrument identification is a multi-label classification task that consists of predicting the full set of active instruments present in a given audio clip.
+Instrument identification is widely useful for many music applications, but it requires precise labels for an audio file in order to know whether an instrument is playing at any given time in the audio (since instruments typically do not play continuously in any given song, and since we only consider 25-second crops of audio).

-\textbf{Metric:} We evaluate instrument identification performance by computing the F1 score on only instruments present in the MIDI protocol\footnote{\url{https://en.wikipedia.org/wiki/General_MIDI}}, treating drums as a single instrument.
-We ignore instruments not present in the MIDI protocol, such as yangqin and guzheng; we map guitar-like instruments ('lap steel guitar', 'mandolin') to a single 'guitar' instrument and treat drums and vocals as separate instruments.
+\textbf{Metric:} We evaluate instrument identification performance by computing the F1 score on nonoverlapping 30-second audio segments.
+For MusicNet, we use the default instrument labels in the test set.
+We parse the MIDI data associated with each track, and extract the instruments that have any MIDI notes active during the 25-second window in the track.
+For MedleyDB, we use the instrument activations, and extract the instruments which have any activations during the 25-second window.
+Because MedleyDB contains a more complex set of instrument labels (with a larger concentration of low-frequency instruments present in only one or a few tracks), we filter out rare instruments, such as yangqin and guzheng, by keeping only instruments present in the MIDI protocol\footnote{\url{https://en.wikipedia.org/wiki/General_MIDI}}, treating drums as a single instrument.
+We map guitar-like instruments ('lap steel guitar', 'mandolin') to a single 'guitar' instrument and treat drums and vocals as separate instruments.
+The exact mapping is provided in the code associated with this paper.
+The procedure results in a set of 19 distinct instruments for MedleyDB.

 \textbf{Prompt:} For this task, we prompt all models with ``List the instruments you hear in this clip, including vocals and drums.''